Italian Sausage Rice Recipe | Easy One Pan Meal

 Italian Sausage Rice Recipe

 One of the easiest ways to incorporate extra protein into your meals is to replace regular broth, stock, or water with bone broth.
-Unlike regular broth and stock, bone broth cooks for 12 to 24 hours.
-Cooking it low and slow over a long period of time extracts a boatload of protein and nutrients from the bones.
+Unlike regular broth and stock, bone broth cooks for 12 to 24 hours, extracting more of the protein and nutrients from the bones.
 The result is an incredibly nutritious, rich, and flavorful broth high in collagen, the most abundant protein in the human body.
 Depending on the brand, just one cup yields 8 to 14 grams of protein.
-When I was going through tonsil cancer treatment, bone broth was one of the only things that I truly believe helped save me from winding up on a feeding tube!
-When I couldn’t eat, bone broth provided the nutrients I needed.

 - Long-grain rice.
 I prefer long-grain white rice, but any rice will work.
 See notes below.